nsw logo NSW Government

 Welding fumes

-Welding processes can generate fumes which are tiny solid particles and gases.
+Welding processes can generate fumes made up of tiny solid particles and gases.
 Inhaling these fumes and gases can pose long and short-term health risks to workers.

 On this page